csfrey/dnd_characters/kairo/build-info.md

 When you attempt to learn or recall a piece of lore, if you do not know that information, you often know where and from whom you can obtain it.
 Usually, this information comes from a library, scriptorium, university, or a sage or other learned person or creature.
 Your DM might rule that the knowledge you seek is secreted away in an almost inaccessible place, or that it simply cannot be found.
 Unearthing the deepest secrets of the multiverse can require an adventure or even a whole campaign.

+## Equipment

+- a briefcase
+- school supplies
+- small wallet with ID, debit card, and a bit of cash
+- small survival knife

+### Brooch of the Hidden Word

+_Wondrous item (very rare, requires attunement by a talent)_

+As an action, you can forge a telepathic link with another willing creature within 30 feet of you.
+You and the creature can then communicate telepathically with each other through the bond, whether you share a common language or not.
+Once this link is established, communication is possible over any distance so long as you are on the same plane as the other creature.
+The link ends if one or both creatures becomes incapacitated or dies, if the owner severs the connection, or if the link is blocked by some psionic means.

+**_Level Scaling._** At 1st level you can forge a telepathic link with up to one creature.
+This limit increases to two creatures at 11th level, and three creatures at 17th level.

 ## Talent - Pyrokinetic

 | Trait             | Description                                                    |